Skip to content

 What’s it about?

-Amongst the entire cohort there were 21,912 cancers detected and this included 1444 cancers amongst those exposed to radiation (0.1%).
-In the group exposed to low-dose ionizing radiation there was in increased in overall cancer incidence than in the non-exposed group.
+Amongst the entire cohort, 21,912 cancers were detected, including 1444 cancers amongst those exposed to radiation (0.1%).
+In the group exposed to low-dose ionizing radiation, there was an increase in overall cancer incidence compared to the non-exposed group.
 (Incidence Rate Ratio of 1.64 [95% CI 1.56-173] p<0.001).

 What’s the bottom line?